CumulusNetworks/config-backup-upgrade-helper/README.md

   be migrated, merged, or not moved to 3.0.
 Note that the default configuration files may have been changed between versions, in which case only changes should be merged.

 - /etc/passwd and /etc/shadow should not be migrated to 3.0 directly.
-Any locally created users should be added to the 3.0 installation after upgrade.
+The ansible script explictly excludes these two files from the backup archive.
+The default password for the 'cumulus' user will need to be changed, and any locally created users should be added to the 3.0 installation after upgrade.

 - The /etc/apt/sources.list and /sources.list.d/ files are not compatible with 3.0 and will
   be excluded from the config archive when using the ansible playbook.
 Manually edit these